 - a.
 Person-Directed.
-The person directs the planning process (with necessary supports and accommodations) and decides when and where planning meetings are held, what is discussed, and who is invited. - b.
+The individual directs the planning process (with necessary supports and accommodations) and decides when and where planning meetings are held, what is discussed, and who is invited. - b.
 Person-Centered.
-The planning process focuses on the person, not the system or the person's family, guardian, or friends.
-The person's goals, interests, desires, and choices are identified with a positive view of the future and plans for a meaningful life in the community.
-The planning process is used whenever there are changes to the person's needs or choices, rather than viewed as an annual event. - c.
+The planning process focuses on the individual, not the system or the individual's family, guardian, or friends.
+The individual's goals, interests, desires, and choices are identified with a positive view of the future and plans for a meaningful life in the community.
+The planning process is used whenever there are changes to the individual's needs or choices, rather than viewed as an annual event. - c.
 Outcome-Based.
-The person identifies outcomes to achieve in pursuing his or her goals.
+The individual identifies outcomes to achieve in pursuing his/her goals.
 The way that progress is measured toward achievement of outcomes is identified. - d.
-Information, Support and Accommodations.
-As needed, the person receives complete and unbiased information on services and supports available, community resources, and options for providers, which are documented in the IPOS.
-Support and accommodations to assist the person to participate in the process are provided.
-The person is offered information on the full range of services available in an easy-to-understand format. - e.
+Information, Support, and Accommodations.
+As needed, the individual receives complete and unbiased information on services and supports available, community resources, and options for providers, which are documented in the IPOS.
+Support and accommodations to assist the individual to participate in the process are provided.
+The individual is offered information on the full range of services available in an easy-tounderstand format. - e.
 Independent Facilitation.
-Individuals have the information and support to choose an independent facilitator to assist them in the planning process. - f.
+Every individual has the information and support to choose an independent facilitator to assist him/her in the planning process. - f.
 Pre-Planning.
-The purpose of pre-planning is for the person to gather the information and resources necessary for effective PCP and set the agenda for the PCP process.
-Each person must use pre-planning to ensure successful PCP.
-Pre-planning, as individualized for the person's needs, is used anytime the PCP process is used.
+The purpose of pre-planning is for the individual to gather the information and resources necessary for effective PCP and set the agenda for the PCP process.
+Every individual must use pre-planning to ensure successful PCP.
+Pre-planning, individualized for the individual's needs, is used anytime the PCP process is used.